Variance estimation in graphs with the fused lasso: Homoscedastic case

-where $\sigma(1),\ldots,\sigma(n)$ are the nodes in $G$ visited in order according to the DFS algorithm in the graph $G$, see Chapter 22 of \cite{cormen2001introduction}.
-Recall that by construction of DFS, the function $\sigma $ is a bijection from $\{1,\ldots,n\} $ onto itself, and the DFS ordering is not unique.
+Figure \ref{fig:dfs} shows an example of a graph and a potential run of DFS.
+Clearly, by construction of DFS, the function $\sigma $ is a bijection from $\{1,\ldots,n\} $ onto itself, and the DFS ordering is not unique.
 Hence, we propose to select the DFS by randomly choosing the start of the algorithm.

 Notice that the total computational complexity for computing $\hat{v}$ is $O(n+\vert E\vert)$, which comes from computing the DFS order.
+Moreover, the estimator $\hat{v}$ does not require any tuning parameters to be specified.

 The construction in (\ref{eqn:dfs_est}) can be motivated as follows.
 First, recall that by Lemma 1 in \cite{padilla2016dfs}, it holds